-After right and left catheterization, PMC was performed with the Inoue commissurotomy technique using Inoue single balloon (Toray Industries, Inc., NY, United State); atrial septostomy and commissurotomy were X-ray fluoroscopy guided.
+After right and left catheterization, PMC was performed with the Inoue commissurotomy technique using an Inoue single balloon (Toray Industries, Inc., NY, USA); atrial septostomy and commissurotomy were X-ray fluoroscopy guided.
 The balloon diameter and catheter size were chosen based on the patient's height [6].

-At procedure time, before and after PMC, simultaneous direct left atrium (LA) and left ventricle (LV) pressures were assessed.
-Direct LA pressure was obtained after transseptal technique, while direct LV pressure was acquired by retrogradely introducing a pigtail catheter from the aorta into the LV.
+At procedure time, before and after PMC, simultaneous direct LA and left ventricle (LV) pressures were assessed.
+Direct LA pressure was obtained after the transseptal technique, while direct LV pressure was acquired by retrogradely introducing a pigtail catheter from the aorta into the LV.

-Transmitral pressure gradient (TMPG) was determined by planimetry of the area bounded by the LV and LA pressures tracings in diastole.
-After PMC, a left ventriculography was done for evaluation of mitral regurgitation.
+Transmitral pressure gradient (TMPG) was determined by planimetry of the area bounded by the LV and LA pressure tracings in diastole.
+After PMC, a left ventriculography was done to evaluate MR.

-All patients underwent echocardiography at baseline (within six months before PMC), within 72h after PMC and 6 months post procedure.
-Also, an echocardiogram was performed immediately after PMC to access success of procedure, which was defined as MVA 1.5 cm2, along with grade 2 mitral regurgitation and no major cardiac complication requiring emergent surgery.
+All patients underwent echocardiography at baseline (within 6 months before PMC), within 72 hours after PMC, and 6 months post-procedure.
+Also, an echocardiogram was performed immediately after PMC to assess the success of the procedure, which was defined as MVA \geq 1.5 cm2, along with grade \leq 2 MR and no major cardiac complication requiring emergent surgery.

-Clinical and other echocardiographic data were collected at baseline and within 6 months post the procedure.
-Various echocardiographic parameters, namely MVA, transmitral mean pressure gradient (TMPG), Wilkins' score, mitral regurgitation (MR) grading and pulmonary systolic artery pressure (PSAP) were recorded.
+Clinical and other echocardiographic data were collected at

+baseline and within 6 months post-procedure.
+Various echocardiographic parameters, namely MVA, TMPG, Wilkins' score, MR grading, and pulmonary systolic artery pressure (PSAP), were recorded.

-Long term follow-up was accessed until 31th December of 2021, checking for considered outcomes, through medical records and phone interview.
-Several possible clinical, echocardiographic and haemodynamic parameters were checked for prognostic value.
+Long term follow-up was accessed until 31st December of 2021, checking for considered outcomes, through medical records and phone interview.
+Several possible clinical, echocardiographic and hemodynamic parameters were checked for prognostic value.